Of all outdoor activities, I love to paddle the most. Canoeing was my first love, but kayaking is a pretty close second.

 This is an ideal gift for someone just getting into paddling OR a more experienced paddler looking to upgrade/replace their PFD.

-One super important aspect to this gift, however, is that you will need to physically visit an outdoor store with the giftee (a gift card is a good alternative if this is not possible).
+One super important aspect of this gift, however, is that you will need to physically visit an outdoor store with the giftee (a gift card is a good alternative if this is not possible).

 PFDs all fit a bit differently and it is crucial to get one that is the right size.
 And being safety equipment, PFDs cannot usually be returned or exchanged (that was a firm policy at our store).